jmduke/arcana.computer/writing/_miscellany/this-site.md

 [^7]: There is no more inspirational piece of programming writing to me than [Hexing the technical interview](https://aphyr.com/posts/341-hexing-the-technical-interview).

 [^8]: My friend Harrison calls this action "book reports for grown-ups", which I find equal parts apt and endearing.

+[^9]: Don't worry; this number is dynamically generated every time I publish this site.
+I'm solipstic, but I'm also rather lazy.